 Calculate density and plot versus height in a separate graph as figure 6).

-Overlay pressure and temperature vs height with the SOCA sounding in figure 5.
+Overlay pressure and temperature vs height with the SOCA pressure and temperature in figure 5.

-Calculate density and overlay with the SOCA sounding in figure 6).
+Calculate density and overlay with the SOCA density in figure 6.

 e.
-Calculate and graph the water vapor density in grams/m3 for Barrow and overlay with the SOCA, as figure 7.
+Calculate and graph the water vapor density in grams/m3 for Barrow and overlay with the SOCA water vapor density, as figure 7.

 Note that water vapor density is the product of density * w.
 Discuss.